-You can also retroactively tag downtime events as maintenance events: From rpm.newrelic.com/apm, select Applications > (selected app) > Reports > Availability > (selected Downtime Duration link).
+You can also retroactively tag downtime events as maintenance events: Go to rpm.newrelic.com/apm > (select an app) > Reports > Availability > (select a Downtime Duration link).
 This will remove the selected downtime event from reports and availability percentage calculations.

 Here is a summary of some features that availability monitoring currently does not support.

 |Form submission, redirects, multiple URLs||New Relic does not support multiple URLs or form submission, and we do not follow redirects.
 The purpose of availability monitoring is to verify that your application server is reachable and responding, not to verify that your application itself is working properly.
 (That falls under the scope of the New Relic agent.)
 Availability monitoring detects the types of outages that are outside the scope of the application and would not otherwise be visible in New Relic.|

 |Authentication||Authentication schemes such as OAuth or Basic Authentication are not currently supported but are under consideration as a future enhancement.|

 |Server name indication (SNI)||Some sites use SSL for multiple domains behind a single IP address.
 New Relic does not support SNI, so Availability Monitoring will not be able to ping HTTPS URLs in such domains.
 If possible, configure the pinger to hit an HTTP URL.|